 NEXUS has conducted a number of research studies on human trafficking in the fishing industry.
-In addition, trafficked fishers have comprised significant portions of the research sample in NEXUS Institute’s large project in the GMS region and longitudinal study with trafficking victims in Indonesia.
+In addition, trafficked fishers have comprised a significant proportion of respondents in NEXUS Institute’s regional study on the reintegration of trafficking victims in the Greater Mekong Sub-region and longitudinal study with Indonesian trafficking victims.

 Available as a compressed pdf for mobile or slower Internet connection